josmar-crwdstffng/angular/aio/content/guide/testing-components-scenarios.md

 The marble library constructs the corresponding observable, which the test sets as the `getQuote` spy's return value.

-When you're ready to activate the marble observables, you tell the `TestScheduler` to *flush* its queue of prepared tasks like this.
+When you are ready to activate the marble observables, you tell the `TestScheduler` to *flush* its queue of prepared tasks like this.

 <code-example path="testing/src/app/twain/twain.component.marbles.spec.ts" region="test-scheduler-flush"></code-example>